OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-54.md

 “For a brief moment I abandoned you, but with great compassion I will gather you back.

 ## Isaiah 54:8
-In a surge of anger I hid my face from you for a moment, but with everlasting kindness I will have compassion on you,” says the Lord your Redeemer.
+In a moment of anger, I turned away from you, but with enduring kindness, I will show you compassion,” says the Lord your Redeemer.

 ## Isaiah 54:9
 “To me this is like the days of Noah, when I swore that the waters of Noah would never again flood the earth.
 So I have sworn not to be angry with you or rebuke you again.